 I was heading for Central Africa, but I was mindful of the saying ‘the journey, not the arrival, matters’.
 Since finishing my studies in religion at London University, I had travelled restlessly through Europe and the Americas in search of an elusive sense of harmony with the world.
 Perhaps I could find it in the vast empty spaces of the desert.

 About once an hour a jeep or truck would pass and I scrambled out of the shade to hitch a ride.
 But they were all loaded up with petrol and water for the next stretch and sped past me, hurtling off the tarmac into the dust of the desert beyond.
-I paced around under the tree and adjusted my turban, which, besides amusing the Arabs, protected my scalp from the sun.
+I paced around under the tree and adjusted my turban, which protected my scalp from the sun.
 Sweat formed around the rim of my sunglasses.

 I walked to the petrol station for a drink of tepid water.
 While I drank I heard the distant roar of a truck.
 A minute later a gleaming Mercedes petrol tanker pulled in to deliver.
 A wild-looking Arab jumped down from the cab, dressed in dirty red T-shirt, jeans and turban.
 He slapped the attendant on the back and I caught a glimpse of twisted yellow teeth behind a spiky beard.
 He was short and bony, with leathery skin and bloodshot eyes.
 The attendant gave him a greasy hug.
 The driver shot me a curious glance and asked me where I was going.